nickmonad/bips.dev/web/content/2/index.md

 proposal, or to Proposed status if it meets the criteria required as described in the previous paragraph.

-An Proposed BIP may progress to Final only when specific criteria reflecting real-world adoption has occurred.
+A Proposed BIP may progress to Final only when specific criteria reflecting real-world adoption has occurred.
 This is different for each BIP depending on the nature of its proposed changes, which will be expanded on below.
 Evaluation of this status change should be